PhpGt/StyleGuide/indentation-whitespace/line-length.md

 # Line length

-## Do not leave whitespace at the end of lines.
+## Do not leave whitespace at the end of lines

 Git will warn you about patches that introduce trailing whitespace, and can optionally strip the trailing whitespace for you; however, if applying a series of patches, this may make later patches in the series fail by changing their context lines.

-## Be as strict as is sensible to enforce 80 character lines.
+## Be as strict as is sensible to enforce 80 character lines

 When declaring functions with long names and/or multiple parameters, especially when using type hinting, it is very easy to hit the 80 character ruler.
 When function declarations would be wider than 80 characters, always break the parameters into separate lines, as shown below: